Organize Pages

 Key Features

-Rearrange pages by dragging thumbnails into the desired order.
-The visual interface makes it easy to see exactly what you are doing.
+Rearrange pages by dragging thumbnails into the desired position.
+The visual interface shows exactly what you are moving and where it lands.

-Remove unwanted pages from your document with a single click.
-Preview each page to make sure you are deleting the right one.
+Remove any unwanted pages from your document with a single click on the delete control.
+Preview the page thumbnail before confirming deletion.

-Fix the orientation of individual pages without affecting the rest of the document.
-Rotate by 90 degrees in either direction.
+Fix the orientation of individual pages without affecting the rest.
+Rotate any page 90 degrees clockwise or counter-clockwise.

 Your PDF is processed entirely in your browser.
-No pages, thumbnails, or content are ever sent to a server.
+No page content, thumbnails, or file data are ever sent to any server.

 Frequently Asked Questions